Socialist Education Movement: Goals

 During the 1960s, Mao's view of class struggle focused on two distinct dimensions.
 One level was class struggle within society to avoid revisionism, a process which required socialist education.
 The second level was struggle within the Party itself to address bureaucratism and the fear that Party bureaucrats might become a new bourgeoisie.

+The decision came after the Seven Thousand Cadres Conference, which permitted the peasantry and the local cadres to adopt "household responsibility systems" that allowed them to make their own farming decisions and sell surplus produces for profit to alleviate the horrors caused by the Great Chinese Famine.

 Thus, the goal of the socialist education movement was to "purify politics, purify economics, purify the organization, and purify thought" in opposition to revisionism.
 Mao sought to make Communist Party cadres closer to the people and to increase revolutionary consciousness among younger people who had grown up after the founding of the People's Republic of China.'
 He described the movement as "lifting the lid" on class struggle in rural China and exposing the ox-demons and snake-spirits working against socialism.

 Course

 During the Socialist Education Movement, higher level cadres were sent around the country to investigate the relationships between local cadres and the people.
 Urban young people were also encouraged to visit rural areas during breaks from school to learn about the conditions of rural people.
 Approximately 3.5 million officials and students were sent into rural China to implement the movement.

 In rural China, mobile film projectionist units showed films and slideshows that emphasized class struggle and encouraged audience members to discuss bitter experiences onstage.
 Films termed "emphasis films" were released to support the aims of the Socialist Education Movement, and the film version of The White-Haired Girl was re-released to coincide with the campaign as well.

+The Lei Feng movement was also promoted during the period.

 The campaign had immediate difficulties.
 Higher level cadres often did not want to be sent to rural areas of China.
 In a technique described as "turning away the spearpoint," local cadres often sought to blame problems on former landlords or those who had been criticized during the 1957 Anti-Rightist Campaign.